TheAwaken1/ChatterCraft/README.md

 📎 License

-AIraoke is licensed under the MIT License.
+Licensed under the MIT License.
 See the LICENSE file for details.
 This project incorporates code from Python-Lyric-Transcriber, which is also licensed under the MIT License.